patrick-richter/al-folio/_projects/double_dqn.md

 <div class="caption">
     Pseudocode Double DQN by <a href="https://arxiv.org/pdf/1511.06581.pdf">Wang et al. (2016)</a>)
 </div>
+<br/><br/>
 <script src="https://gist.github.com/patrick-richter/5822d2a212c22477be51c5ae156c5079.js"></script>

 <br/><br/>
 ### **Hyperparameters**

+You can find the **hyperparameters** that worked best for me, underneath.
+The action policy, especially in the beginning, is quite random, encouraging a lot of exploration.

 <script src="https://gist.github.com/patrick-richter/fb964f44288652ccb58ecbb0e7f6b744.js"></script>

 <br/><br/>
 ### **Agent Training**

+Now that we have implemented the Double DQN agent, we can **run the training process**.
+As you can see in the convergence graph below, the model converges after roughly 400 episodes and is stable thereafter.

 <script src="https://gist.github.com/patrick-richter/92f65b296cd9bb040602563f93321642.js"></script>